-The Company has only one class of equity shares having face value as ₹ 10 each.
+The Company has only one class of equity shares having face value of ₹ 10 each.
 Every holder of equity shares is entitled to one vote per share.
-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts.
-Any dividend proposed by the Board of Directors is subject to the approval of shareholders in the ensuing Annual General Meeting.
+In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the company, after distribution of all preferential amounts.
+Any dividend proposed by the board of directors is subject to the approval of shareholders in the ensuing Annual General Meeting.